nubenetes/awesome-kubernetes/docs/public-cloud-solutions.md

 - [cloudtechtwitter.com: Let's check about AWS v/s Azure Service](https://www.cloudtechtwitter.com/2022/05/lets-check-about-aws-vs-azure-services.html)
 - [simform.com: AWS vs. Azure vs. GCP: A Complete Comparison Guide](https://www.simform.com/blog/aws-vs-azure-vs-gcp/)
 - [faddom.com: Cloud Computing Costs & Pricing Comparisons for 2023](https://faddom.com/cloud-computing-costs-and-pricing-comparison/)
+- [thenewstack.io: How to Evaluate Kubernetes Cloud Providers](https://thenewstack.io/how-to-evaluate-kubernetes-cloud-providers/) Companies turn to cloud providers for benefits like scalability, security and high availability, but the offerings are not identical.
+How can you ensure a good fit?

 ## Openshift as a Service